datagovsg/flotilla-os/src/docs/docs-1-philosophy.md

 Flotilla is strongly opinionated about self-service for data science.

 The core assumption is that you understand your work the best.
-Therefor, it is _you_ who should own your work from end-to-end.
+Therefore, it is _you_ who should own your work from end-to-end.

 * You shouldn't need to be a "data engineer" to extract, transform, and load data for your work.
 Run this work with Flotilla.